pedrocg42/continual-music-classification/README.md

 We follow an experimentation protocol where the experiments are defined as python configurations, you can find these configurations in the [experiments folder](experiments).

-In order to launch all experiments for both MERT:
+In order to launch all experiments for MERT:

 ```sh
 bash run_experiments_mert.sh
 ```

-In order to launch all experiments for both CLMR:
+In order to launch all experiments for CLMR:

 ```sh
 bash run_experiments_clmr.sh